 The Building Blocks of Joy and Grief

-Most people would like grief to go away, so that they can 'get on with the rest of their life'.
-However, it is our reaction to unwanted grief which shapes much of our character and conditions the rest of our lives.
+Most people would like troubles to go away, so that they can 'get on with the rest of their life'.
+However, it is our reaction to unwanted distress which shapes much of our character and conditions the rest of our lives.
 The Christian's starting point in trouble should be joyful gratitude for God's mercy and grace in salvation; and for His promise not to withhold what is good (Psalm 84:11; Romans 8:32).
 When praise sets the scene, difficulties become God's tools.
 (2 Chronicles 20:20-22).

 © Dr Paul Adams